 To understand how life insurance companies choose their approvals and denials, you need first to realize that they don’t work from the same underwriting guidelines.

 In fact, each company has unique guidelines it follows – to balance out the risk pool it has.
-Where one company denies a person insurance based on the mere mention of diabetes, another will approve the policy.
+An example is where one company denies a person insurance based on the mere mention of diabetes, another will approve the policy.

 An application being denied is really based on your health or mortality; it’s about the company’s philosophy and their risk tolerance.

 Before your application is submitted to any company, the insurance agent needs to know if the company they opt for is going to decline based on your medical history – breast cancer, type 2 diabetes, etc. Your lifestyle also is taken into account.
 Do you have a clean driving record?
-Do you have any risks in your job or hobbies?
+Do you have any risks in your hobbies or have a dangerous job?

 Use an Independent Agent if You’ve Been Denied Life Insurance Coverage